PEOPLE helping each other -- No AI, no cost, no reg'n, no damn popups

 July 17, 2013

-In addition to everything else you read, and Geoff's informative comments, I would suggest that if you are going to paint the parts, that's one more element that suggests hot zinc spray; whereas if the zinc is the final layer, that's an element that leans towards hot dip galvanizing.
+In addition to everything else you read, and Geoff's informative comments, I would suggest that if you are going to paint the parts, that's an element that suggests hot zinc spray; whereas if the zinc is the final layer, that's an element that leans towards hot dip galvanizing.
 Good luck!

 Regards,